ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

 Show e.g. source code of a document with an obvious error, and how the QuickFix shows the line number.

 Vim's `errorformat` uses a similar format to the C function `scanf`, which is rather cryptic to new users.
-I won't cover `errorformat` design in this series, and will only quote some `errorformat` values (taken from the `vimtex` plugin) that should serve most use cases.
+I won't cover `errorformat` design in this series, and will only quote some `errorformat` values, taken from the [VimTeX](https://github.com/lervag/vimtex) plugin, that should satisfy most use cases.
 If inspired, see `:help errorformat` for documentation.

-The following `errorformat` is a trimmed-down version of the [`vimtex`](https://github.com/lervag/vimtex) plugin's `errorformat`.
+The following `errorformat` is a trimmed-down version of the VimTeX plugin's `errorformat`.
-If you're interested, the original source code can be found on the `vimtex` GitHub page on [line 25 of `vimtex/autoload/vimtex/qf/latexlog.vim`](https://github.com/lervag/vimtex/blob/master/autoload/vimtex/qf/latexlog.vim#L25), although the line number may change in future `vimtex` releases.
+If you're interested, the original source code can be found at the time of writing on the VimTeX GitHub page on [line 25 of `vimtex/autoload/vimtex/qf/latexlog.vim`](https://github.com/lervag/vimtex/blob/master/autoload/vimtex/qf/latexlog.vim#L25) (although the exact line number may change in future VimTeX releases).

 ```vim
 " This code would go in compiler/tex.vim